Formula to Calculate Indexation Cost

 Example #2

-Country X has the system of taxing the individuals on the sale of an asset.
-It has also set up the policy when there is a sale of the asset, and if its being sells in a long term period, then there is a benefit of Indexation applicable.
+Country X has a system of taxing individuals on the sale of an asset.
+It has also set up the policy when there is a sale of the asset, and if it's being sold in a long-term period, then there is a benefit of Indexation applicable.
 Mr. Kennedy’s resident of country X had purchased the land back in 1990 and has sold the land in the current year.
-He acquired that land for $153,680, including the cost of duties and other transaction costs.
+He acquired that land for $153,680, including duties and other transaction costs.
 After almost a decade, he has sold this asset for $350,900.
 The capital gains are subject to 15%.
-Also, the CII for the year 1990 was 121, and the CII for the year of sale is 211.
-You are required to compute capital gain on the sale of the asset after applying for indexation benefit.
+Also, the CII for 1990 was 121, and the CII for the year of sale was 211.
+After applying for indexation benefit, you must compute capital gain on the asset's sale.

 Solution

-Mr. Kennedy purchased the asset back in the year 1990 and has sold almost after a decade, and hence he would be subject to long term capital gain tax.
-In order to compute the tax, we need to first find out the capital gain, and for that, we need the index cost of acquisition.
+Mr. Kennedy purchased the asset back in the year 1990 and has sold it almost after a decade; hence, he would be subject to long-term capital gain tax.
+To compute the tax, we need first to find the capital gain, and for that, we need the index acquisition cost.

-Below is given data for calculation of Indexation
+Below is given data for the calculation of Indexation

 - Purchase Price: 153680.00